KylePFisher/CIST2100/T1/marketFeasability.md

 Value will also come from the fact that students will be able to work wherever and whenever, without ever having to go to a library to use their systems.

-Our app will first be available for mobile devices due to the fact that students who need laptops will likely only have a phone to use.
+Our application will first be available for mobile devices due to the fact that students who need laptops will likely only have a phone to use.

 The application will show the types of laptops available, their specifications, and pricing rates for each day the student would like to rent them.